2004 Afghan presidential election: Campaigning and voting

 Ballots contained the names of candidates, accompanied by their photo and an icon of their choice.
 Where appropriate, the icon was the symbol of their political party.
 However, most candidates ran as independents regardless of their party affiliation, and selected generic icons to distinguish their candidacy.
 In order to avoid voting fraud, voters dipped their thumb in ink after they had cast their ballot.

 In Afghanistan, polling centres opened at 6 am or 7 am in different areas, and were set to close at 4 pm.
 However, on election day, voting time was officially extended by two hours, but several polling centres closed on time before news of this announcement reached them.

-Very significantly, over two million people voted among refugee communities in Iran and Pakistan, thanks to an operation conducted by the International Organization for Migration (IOM) through a remarkable logistic effort.
+Very significantly, the International Organization for Migration (IOM) operated a voter education campaign among refugee communities in Pakistan and Iran.
+Over two million people voted as a result.
 In Peshawar, Pakistan, under the leadership of Stuart Poucher, a small team from IOM managed in less than two months to hire over 400 electoral officers, and over 6,000 polling officials, to conduct voter education for over 800,000 refugees, over half of whom voted.